 ABAP Trial Version for Newbies Part 14: The Foundation of an Application – Creating the Database Tables

-This weblog (of New Blog Series: ABAP Trial Version for Newbies) is about building and managing the fundament of any business application: The database table(s).
+This weblog is about building and managing the basics of any business application: The database table(s).
 With the ABAP declarative approach of the Data Dictionary these things are so easy that you can concentrate on your data model and leave all database vendor specific details to the system.
 From a technical point of view what I will explain is easier to understand than the SAP Change and Transport Management.
 Still this weblog is hard stuff because it contains a lot of details and it is has become longer than I planned.
 But I saw no good way to cut the material into different parts.
 In addition to the technical information I will explain the concept of a client in the SAP world since we will build a client-specific table.

 When creating a table on the Application Server ABAP all you have to do is to define the metadata of a table, including foreign key relationships and check tables, search helps and fixed values.
 Just activate the relevant object (s) in the Data Dictionary (transaction SE11) and the table is created on the underlying database of the system.
 No need for any code as far as the data definition on the database is concerned.
 No need either to care about vendor specific technical details.
 Your database tables will be created on any database that is supported by the Application Server ABAP if this is the database of your system.